 Elements of the Logo

-The three swirls that form an elliptical shape represents the water cycle, which is an integral part of PUB’s business.
+The three swirls that form an elliptical shape represent the water cycle, which is an integral part of PUB’s business.
 The three swirls represent the three major functions of PUB i.e. water services, sewerage and drainage.

 The three different shades of blue in the swirl represent three different types of water i.e. seawater, reclaimed water (NEWater) and catchment water.